-How to use Regenerate
+How to heal audio edits using Regenerate

 - Play through your project and find the part you'd like to fix—this could be a choppy transition, an abrupt cut, or a distracting sound.
 Edit points appear as stacked vertical dashes in the script.